akshay-chauhan-000/computational-physics-using-python/KG_bead_spring_generator/readme.md

 This code generates a bead-spring model in 3D space, incorporating persistence length and minimum bead-to-bead distance constraints.
 The model allows for the simulation of a single polymer chain with a variable number of monomer beads.

+For more detailed information about the Kremer-Grest Bead Spring Model, Kurt Kremer, Gary S. Grest; Dynamics of entangled linear polymer melts:  A molecular‐dynamics simulation.
+J. Chem.
+Phys.
+15 April 1990; 92 (8): 5057–5086. [follow this link](https://doi.org/10.1063/1.458541).

 ## Usage

 To generate a bead-spring model, you can use the `generate_single_chain_model` function in Python.
 Here's an example of how to use it: